jakubkozera/vsc-csharp-dev-tools/docs/source-control/github-integration.md

 ### Authentication Failed

-If authentication fails:
+If GitHub authentication fails:

+**For OAuth connections:**
+1. Sign out and sign back in to VS Code's GitHub account
+2. Check GitHub permissions and authorized applications
+3. Revoke and re-authorize the application if needed
+4. Try recreating the OAuth connection
+5. Ensure you have access to the repositories you're trying to access

+**For PAT connections:**
-1. Verify PAT is valid
+1. Verify PAT is valid and not expired
-2. Check token permissions
+2. Check token permissions and scopes
 3. Regenerate token if needed
-4. Reconfigure connection
+4. Reconfigure connection with new token

 ### PRs Not Loading